hmrc/income-tax-mtd-changelog/README.md

 #### Individual Calculations API

-The following change is now available in Sandbox and Production for v6.0.
+New API version 6.0 added in Sandbox and Production with the following changes.

 ##### Added